MdAhmedKhan/Formula1_Azure_Data-Engineering/README.md

 This project aims to collect complex semi-structured JSON data, process, analyze and visualize data related to Formula1 racing games.

-In this project, we will use the Formula One dataset from this page: http://ergast.com/mrd/ (you can find the same dataset in Kaggle as well).
+In this project, we are using the Formula One dataset from this page: http://ergast.com/mrd/ (you can find the same dataset in Kaggle as well).
 The data source is available through API JSON/XML format or downloaded CSV files.
 We will be using Azure Data Factory to read the data from Rest API (JSON) and write to Azure SQL/DataLake.

 Architecture: